panastasiadis/home-automation/README.md

 # Home Automation System on a Raspberry Pi

-This project is a comprehensive home automation system developed as part of my diploma thesis.
+This project is a comprehensive home automation system developed as part of my diploma thesis, "A home automation system based on Raspberry Pi".
 It integrates hardware sensors, a backend server, a modern web client to provide real-time monitoring and control of a smart home environment.

 ## Project Structure